Credit Union of Texas: 2023 Home Equity Review

 - Customer service: Credit unions tend to provide more personalized customer service than banks, primarily because they serve small geographic areas and are owned by their members.

 - Eligibility requirements: You have to be a member of CUTX before you can apply for a home equity product.
-The lender also provides loans and lines of credit only on homes based in Texas.
+The lender provides lines of credit only on single-family, owner-occupied homes in Texas.

-- Average CLTV limit: Texas law limits the maximum CLTV you can borrow to 80 percent.
+- Average combined loan-to-value (CLTV) limit: Texas law limits the maximum CLTV you can borrow to 80 percent.
 With some other lenders, you could potentially borrow up to 95 percent of your home’s value between your first mortgage and a home equity product.

 Types of fees charged

 Credit Union of Texas doesn’t charge any fees on HELOCs under $400,000.
 However, you might still need to pay for an appraisal, which isn’t considered a lender fee, if you need one.
 There’s also no prepayment penalty, so you won’t be on the hook for a fee if you pay off your balance early.

 While there are fees on the lender’s home equity loan, the exact amount is not disclosed.
 Check with a loan specialist to get an idea of how much your home equity loan might cost.

 Home equity loan products offered

-With the HELOC, you can borrow between $25,000 and $750,000 for first liens and between $25,000 and $300,000 for second liens.
-Remember, though, that your loan or HELOC amount also depends on how much equity you have in your home, as there’s a CLTV limit of 80 percent.
+With the HELOC, you can borrow between $20,000 and $750,000 for first liens and between $20,000 and $300,000 for second liens.
+Remember, though, that your HELOC amount also depends on how much equity you have in your home, as there’s a CLTV limit of 80 percent.
 During the draw period, the minimum draw amount is $4,000 each time you take a withdrawal.

-Credit Union of Texas also offers a “Fast Track Loan,” which is essentially a fixed-rate HELOC designed as a way to refinance a home loan.
+Credit Union of Texas also offers a “Fast Track Loan,” which is essentially a fixed-rate HELOC designed to refinance a home loan.
 This product has a 10-year draw period, and you may be able to close in as few as 15 days.

 How to qualify for a home equity loan with Credit Union of Texas